WhiskersReneeWe/Item-Catalog/README.md

 # Introduction

 This is a Flask Web Application for displaying items for a sports store!
 This is a very basic web app where a user can add, edit, or delete an item of his/her chosen category.
 This web app allows a user to sign in and out but only using Google accounts.
+I use OAuth to authenticate users to grant them the capabilities to add, edit, and delete items they created.

 # Usage
 ## Note, it is recommended to set up an Anaconda environment to get this app start running